 Crowd-funding is a gimmick that offers little prospect of meaningful job creation and the significant risk that most individuals who invest in the highly speculative start-ups that rely on crowd-funding for capital will lose some or all of their money.
+That said, there is a very real difference between the various crowd-funding bills that have been put forward in terms of their potential to protect investors from fraud and abuse.
+The version presented for consideration on the House floor represents the most dangerous and extreme of the three major crowd-funding bills currently being considered in Congress.
+The long history of 'pump and dump' and 'boiler room' schemes to defraud investors through manipulation of small company stocks shows the potential dangers here.
+As Columbia Law School Professor John Coffee said in testimony before the Senate Banking Committee, without added investor protections, the legislation should be renamed "The Boiler Room Legalization Act."

-That said, there is a very real difference between the various crowd-funding bills in terms of their potential to protect investors from fraud and abuse.
-While both Senate bills are preferable to the House bill, only S. 1970 includes a robust set of investor protections commensurate with the risks of crowd-funding.
-Its provisions to set an aggregate investment cap, require SEC registration and oversight of crowd-funding portals, to impose appropriate regulatory obligations on crowd-funding portals, and to preserve state authority are a must.
-Making it easier for average, unsophisticated Americans to risk their money in such ventures is questionable policy at best.
+If the House insists on moving forward with this risky experiment, it should at least adopt the more investor-friendly approach adopted in companion Senate legislation (S. 1970).
+Particularly important are S. 1970's provisions to set an aggregate investment cap for crowd-funding investments, to require SEC registration and oversight of crowd-funding portals, to impose appropriate regulatory obligations on crowd-funding portals, and to preserve state authority.
+Making it easier for unsophisticated investors to risk their money in such highly speculative ventures is questionable policy at best.
 At the very least, we urge you to insist on inclusion of S. 1970's provisions to ensure that crowd-funding doesn't also become a mecca for fraud.

-• Regulation A Revisions (S. 1544)
+Regulation A Revisions (H.R.
+1070)

 This legislation dramatically increases the amount of capital that companies can raise from the public without triggering the full reporting and other obligations that go with registration.
-While we cannot support this legislation in its current form, we do recognize that the sponsors have made a good faith effort to balance easier access to capital with appropriate investor protections, including up-front disclosures, periodic reporting, audited financial statements, SEC oversight, and a negligence-based litigation remedy.
-A relatively few revisions could be adopted that would address our remaining concerns.

-As written, the bill would permit companies to game the system and avoid full registration and reporting requirements by repeatedly conducting Regulation A offerings.
-Imposing a cumulative, multi-year cap on use of Regulation A exemption should address that concern.
-In addition, we are concerned that, even as the legislation dramatically increases the ceiling for Regulation A offerings from \$5 million to \$50 million, it places no restriction on the ability of the SEC to increase it further.
-We urge you to cap the amount that the SEC could raise the ceiling without congressional approval.
-In addition, while we appreciate the inclusion of a negligence-based liability remedy in the legislation, we believe that strict liability is the appropriate standard to better ensure accurate disclosures in this loosely regulated market.
+While we are open to legislative changes in this area, the approach adopted in the JOBS Act makes no effort to balance increased access to capital with appropriate investor protections.
+We prefer the approach adopted in the Senate companion (S. 1544), which includes improved up-front disclosures, periodic reporting, audited financial statements, SEC oversight, and a negligence-based litigation remedy.
+Even the Senate bill falls short of what we believe is needed to truly protect investors in these small offerings.
+As such, we believe the measure should be further amended by imposing a cumulative, multi-year cap on use of Regulation A exemption, reducing pressure on the SEC to raise the ceiling unless it finds that doing so is in the public interest, restricting the amount that the SEC could further increase the ceiling, and imposing a strict liability standard to better ensure accurate disclosures in this loosely regulated market.
 These changes would minimize the potential for investor harm while still significantly expanding access to Regulation A offerings.

-• Regulation D Revisions (S. 1831)
+Regulation D Revisions (H.R.
+2940)